EOsamau/EOsamau/README.md

 ## Hello, I'm Emmanuel! 👋

 Welcome to my GitHub!
-I love getting meaning from life, things and for my career, DATA!
+I love to derive meaning from life, things and for my career, DATA!

  ### :chart_with_upwards_trend: Projects: